 The Contractor will allow all subcontractors access to the work area as long as it is safe and doesn’t restrict Contractor’s current work.

+The third floor attic and the basement entry are the only interior spaces of the Owner’s house that are in the Work Area.
+The rest of the Owner’s house is off limits to the contractor.
+If or when the contractor needs to use the Owner’s house to get people or material to the Work Area, he will obtain written permission from the Owner.

+When requested and reasonable, the Contractor shall provide the Owner with materials that result from structure demolition in reasonable condition.

 The Contractor shall alert the owner to the need for and the timing of inspections to be performed by government agencies.
 The Contractor shall request the Owner to pay for third-party inspections, but the owner may decline.
 Accommodations shall be made so that the Owner may be present at inspections.

 The contractor shall provide a Schedule of Values and a Construction Schedule within one (1) week of being awarded the Contract.
-The Schedule of Values should include the Contractor’s Certificate(s) of Insurance (satisfying Article 17.1 and naming the Project and Owner), a list of the crew, planned Subcontractors, and suppliers for principal portions of the Work.
+The Schedule of Values should include the Contractor’s Certificate(s) of Insurance (satisfying Article 17.1 and naming the Project and Owner), the Contractor’s business and trade licenses, a list of the crew, planned Subcontractors, and suppliers for principal portions of the Work.
 The Construction Schedule shall separate the project into at least five (5) phases and identify the corresponding elements of the Schedule of Values.

 When the Schedule of Values and Construction Schedule are received and deemed adequate by the Owner, the Owner will pay 10% of the Contract Stipulated Sum.
 Also at this time, monthly Applications for Payment will be accepted and paid following Article 4 of the Agreement.